ademoverflow/python-template/README.md

 - `ssh-add -K` to "copy" your ssh keys on the docker environment (run it once)
 - Run each build with `DOCKER_BUILDKIT=1` shell variable.
+- Note: for this, you need to add at the top of your Dockerfile `# syntax=docker/dockerfile:1.0.0-experimental`

 __Example__: